 Daily Requirement and Sources

-Main dietary sources include:
+Main dietary sources:

 - meat and offal (liver, heart);